libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
 This command facilitates the configuration of access lists, based on autonomous system paths that control routing updates.
-Autonomous system paths are based on BGP autonomous paths information.
+Autonomous system paths are based on eBGP autonomous paths information.
 Access lists are filters that restrict the routing information that a router learns or advertises to and from a neighbor.
-Multiple BGP peers or route maps can reference a single access list.
+Multiple eBGP peers or route maps can reference a single access list.
 These access lists can be applied to both inbound and outbound route updates.
-Each route update is passed through the access list.
-BGP applies each rule in the access list in the order it appears in the list.
+Each route update is passed through the access list. eBGP applies each rule in the access list in the order it appears in the list.
 When a route matches a rule, the decision to permit the route through or deny the route from the filter is made, and no further rules are processed.
 A regular expression is a pattern used to match against an input string.
-In BGP, regular expression can be built to match information about an autonomous system path.
+In eBGP, regular expression can be built to match information about an autonomous system path.

 #### Authority
 Admin user.